25 Hidden iPhone Hacks You Never Knew About

 Hide unused apps

 While iPhone apps offer plenty of bells and whistles to improve our lives, you probably don’t use most of them regularly.
 Thankfully, you can now move your unused apps to Apple’s “App Library” on iOS 14.
 Simply tap “Remove App” from the app’s quick actions, then select “Move to App Library.”
 If your iPhone still feels cluttered, try these clever tricks to free up storage on your smartphone.
+And if you want to keep prying eyes away from your apps, here’s how to lock apps on an iPhone.

 Add widgets to your home screen